rj285/Module9Task1-flipkart-laptop-reviews-eda/README.md

 ## 🔗 Dataset Source
 Dataset used: [Flipkart Laptop Reviews on Kaggle](https://www.kaggle.com/datasets/gitadityamaddali/flipkart-laptop-reviews) This dataset contains 24,000 rows of laptop product reviews scraped from Flipkart, covering around 600 laptop models.
-The data provides insights into customer opinions and ratings making it valuable for sentiment analysis, market research, and recommendation systems.
+The data provides insights into customer opinions and ratings, making it valuable for sentiment analysis, market research, and recommendation systems.
-# Dataset Features
+Dataset Features
-product_name – Name and specifications of the laptop. overall_rating – Average rating of the product. no_ratings – Total number of ratings received. no_reviews – Total number of reviews written. rating – Individual rating given by the user (out of 5). title – Short summary of the review. review – Full text of the customer’s review.
+- product_name – Name and specifications of the laptop.
+- overall_rating – Average rating of the product.
+- no_ratings – Total number of ratings received.
+- no_reviews – Total number of reviews written.
+- rating – Individual rating given by the user (out of 5).
+- title – Short summary of the review.
+- review – Full text of the customer’s review.

 ## 📊 Key Components
 - Data cleaning and preparation